ivnmaksimovic/sandbox-kitesurfing/src/content/faq-1.md

 #### What will the wind be like when i am there?

-I have no idea! wind is like a woman, completely unpredictable!!.
+I have no idea!
 Funny how often I get asked that question.
 We have a 90% windy days, and is usually between 15 – 25 knots.
 Past years best wind was in june.
 If you go to the windguru or windfinder they can give you a 7 day forecast. http://www.windguru.cz/int/index.php?sc=39475&sty=m_spot